 Read Lee Hodgkinson's story

-Lee began his career with the Markets Division of the London Stock Exchange, where he worked for 9-years and is an alumnus of Harvard Business School.
+Lee started his career in the markets division of the London Stock Exchange, has worked in Switzerland, and studied at Harvard Business School.

 Read Jonny Aucamp's story